Second Thoughts on James Burnham: Summary

 Orwell then quotes an essay by Burnham entitled "Lenin's Heir" which posits a continuity between Lenin and Stalin's policies and appears to pay homage to Stalin "a great man".
-Again Burnham makes false predictions.
+Again Burnham makes wrong predictions.
 Orwell identifies the reason for such errors to be the expectation that events will follow the course on which they appear to be set.
 This, argues Orwell, is a consequence of the worship of power and to some extent of wishful thinking.
 Orwell also notes that Burnham adopts the general American position of accepting both Communism and Fascism while classifying them as much the same thing.
 Whereas Englishmen, if they believe they are the same thing, see them as monstrous evils and if not, they take sides.

 Orwell concludes that Burnham may be right in identifying a general drift towards oligarchy with the concentration of industrial and financial power, and the development of the managerial/technical class.
 However his error is in seeing this trend as continuing, and he makes two erroneous assumptions: